 The companion Santa Maria Clock may have been issued in the previous or following year (1983 or 1985) and was likely the same issue size and pricing as the Mayflower.

-To date I have found a half dozen bronzes by Boehm of Llandow, all from the second half of the 1980s.
+To date I have found less than a dozen bronzes cast by Boehm of Llandow, all from the second half of the 1980s.

 Pegasus, an edition of 25, appeared in Brielle’s Fall 1984 catalog for $5800.
 It is 25.5″ high and approx 16″ long and wide.